zyzz15620/luck-calendar/README.md

 ## Motivation & Learning Outcomes
 The main motivation behind this project was to create a practical and user-friendly tool while sharpening my technical skills.
 Additionally, this project allowed me to explore the complexities of designing a fully functional web application while simultaneously preparing for challenges in **automation testing**.

+### My Phylosophy When Making this Project
+1. Luck is crucial.
+I don’t need to know if checking dates and times really matters, but I see it as a small investment with the potential for a huge upside if it’s true.
+2. I see an automation tester as a developer with deep knowledge of testing, not just a tester who can code.
+That's why I ventured into building this web project

 ### Key Learning Points:
 1. **Debugging and Problem Solving**: This project wasn’t simple.
 I encountered numerous bugs that required deep debugging sessions, particularly during the process of converting solar dates to lunar dates.
 This experience has helped me gain a better understanding of how to test and pinpoint issues efficiently.